 Perusing the conference handbook, I wish I could justify skipping a week of work to attend this one.
-From natural wine to local fermented foods to non-alcoholic beverage pairings and beyond, these sessions are interesting — and tasty.
+From natural wine to local fermented foods to non-alcoholic beverage pairings and beyond, these sessions are interesting – and tasty.
+No doubt the kind of experts who browse sites like https://www.goodculture.com/products-1 will be in attendance!
 Along with all of the education and eating, the event includes a competition where more than 1700 cheeses from across the U.S. vie to become best in their class.

 The best part?
 On Saturday, August 3, ACS hosts the Festival of Cheese Showcase and Annual Cheese Sale – where everyone can join the celebration.